joewachira/eventmanager/README.md

 > 3. Create a virtual enviroment `virtualenv --python=python3 env` then activate it `source env/bin/activate`
 > 4. Install requirements `pip3 install -r requirements.txt`

+## Functionalities
+> 1. Users can create account and log in
+> 2. Users can create, view, update and delete an event
+> 3. Users can RSVP to an event - Users can respond to events
+> 4. Users can view who will be attending their event
+> 5. Users can search for events based on event location or event category

 ## Github pages
 https://joewachira.github.io/eventmanager/